-The Institution will also be engaging in a range of activities in the lead- up to the final CSR publication, with a view to influencing decisions on areas from investment to policy trade-offs.
+The Institution engaged in a range of activities in the lead-up to the final CSR publication, with a view to influencing decisions on areas from investment to policy trade-offs.

-From ICE President Paul Sheffield giving evidence in front of the Treasury Select Committee and participating in events at both the Labour Party and Conservative Party conferences, to hosting roundtable discussions with industry leaders, ICE will use its influence as the home of infrastructure to ensure investment is focused on long-term demand drivers and embedding change at the systemic level to improve delivery is at the heart of the CSR.
+From ICE President Paul Sheffield giving evidence in front of the Treasury Select Committee and participating in events at both the Labour Party and Conservative Party conferences, to hosting roundtable discussions with industry leaders, ICE has used its influence as the home of infrastructure to ensure investment is focused on long-term demand drivers and change at a systemic level.

 Check back regularly for updates on our work in this area.